wrytherUC/TaskRuler/README.md

 #### Examples
 1.1

-**Given** a daily task needs to be recorded, or user is curious about time spent doing dailty task
+**Given** A daily task needs to be recorded, or user is curious about time spent doing dailty task

-**When**  a user opens application, that would see task greeting
+**When** A user opens application, they would see task greeting

-**Then** press home button which should pull basic list and allow user to begin basic android timer for task
+**Then** Press home button which should pull basic list and allow user to begin basic android timer for task

 1.2